Absorica; Amnesteem; Claravis; Myorisan; Zenatane

 - Skin may look worse before it looks better.

 - Alcohol may interact with this drug.
 Be sure your child does not drink alcohol.

 - If your child is allergic to tartrazine, talk with your child’s doctor.
 Some products have tartrazine.

-- Have your child avoid cosmetic skin treatments like waxing, dermabrasion, or laser treatments during care and for at least 6 months after care has ended.
-The chance of scarring may be raised.
+- Have your child avoid cosmetic skin treatments like waxing, dermabrasion, or laser treatments during treatment and for at least 6 months after the last dose.
+The chance of scarring may be increased.

 - This drug may cause weak bones and tendon problems in some people.
 The chance of bone problems like broken bones may be raised in people who play certain sports.
 Talk with the doctor.

 - Your child may need to have a bone density test.
 Talk with the doctor.